hirosystems/docs/docs/platform/build-contract.md

 :::note

-The VS code terminal is currently not supported for deployment plans and clarinet integrate command.
+The VS Code terminal is currently not supported for clarinet integrate and deployment plans.

 :::

-Once you are done adding, customizing and testing the contracts, save your files.
+Once you are done adding, customizing, and testing the contracts, save your files.
 The Hiro platform will take care of binding your clarity contracts in your projects and deploy them as pods in Kubernetes with security.

 You can now proceed to the deployment process by referring to the [deploy project](deploy-project.md) guide.